-We’ve made a number of presentations available for you to view and download from the Department of Health and Ageing website.
+We’ve made a number of presentations available for you to view and download from the Department of Social Services website.
 These were presented to our stakeholders at various conferences and events over the past few months.
 They cover a range of topics such as our reforms progress, advocacy and compliance.

 Presentation to the Aged and Community Care Victoria (ACCV) conference on 9 June 2011